 The discovery plans in these cases are different than the other litigated cases.
 Your goal is to discredit the false allegations either by affirmatively proving that the allegation is false or showing that there is no evidence to support the false allegations in order to bring a motion for summary judgment/summary adjudication and motions in limine.
 In order to accomplish these goals your discovery plan will need to be strategic as well as a being thoroughly planned out as to what discovery devices will be the most effective.

-In my Discovery Referee cases I am seeing more motions going to the brink with one party bringing a motion for issue, evidence and/or terminating sanctions.
+In my Discovery Referee cases, I am seeing more motions going to the brink with one party bringing a motion for issue, evidence and/or terminating sanctions.
 Many of the motions are denied without prejudice due to the papers being deficient in showing a history of abuse and prejudice to the propounding party that warrant the granting of the motion.
 This blog discusses the law regarding the court’s ability to award issue, evidence and terminating sanctions and what you need in your motion to be successful.

 Continue Reading When Money is Not Enough–The Request for “Drastic Sanctions”